bisgardo/concordium-docker/README.md

 To this end, the following genesis files are located in directory [`genesis`](./genesis):

-- `mainnet-0.dat`: Initial genesis data for the mainnet ([source](https://distribution.mainnet.concordium.software/data/genesis.dat)).
+- `mainnet-0.dat`: Initial genesis data for the mainnet (started on 2021-06-09; [source](https://distribution.mainnet.concordium.software/data/genesis.dat)).
-- `testnet-0.dat`: Initial genesis data for the current testnet ([source](https://distribution.testnet.concordium.com/data/genesis.dat)).
+- `testnet-1.dat`: Genesis data for the current testnet (started on 2022-06-13; [source](https://distribution.testnet.concordium.com/data/genesis.dat)).

 The directory also holds the now-unused dockerfile for the genesis image.
 See commit `17dde7d` for the old instructions.